On-Camera Meteorologist & Co-Host of America's Morning Headquarters

-Jim Cantore, on-camera meteorologist for The Weather Channel television network, has been one of the nation’s most respected and renowned forecasters for more than 30 years.
+Jim Cantore, meteorologist for The Weather Channel television network, has been one of the nation’s most respected and renowned forecasters for more than 30 years.
 His ability to explain to viewers the scientific cause-and-effect of the weather transcends from meteorology to journalism.

 Cantore was born in Waterbury, Connecticut and raised in White River Junction, Vermont.
 He graduated from Lyndon State College and joined The Weather Channel in 1986 immediately after graduating college.
 Cantore anchors and forecasts the nation’s weather day-to-day and helps produce documentaries on meteorology, forecasting and historic storms.